How do I make an appointment?

 Ideally, your primary care physician should give you a referral to a neurosurgeon after they have already tried conservative treatment and ordered some imaging, such as x-rays, CT scans, or MRIs.
 Some insurances require this.
 You can call our office at 304.596.5160 between the hours of 8 am and 5 pm, and we will be happy to get you in as soon as possible, with or without imaging.

 What will happen at my appointment?

-Dr. Caruso meets some patients on the initial visit; however, your first appointment may be with one of our neurosurgical-certified physician assistants.
-Dr. Caruso will consult with them and determine the course of action.
+The surgeons meet some patients on the initial visit; however, your first appointment may be with one of our neurosurgical-certified physician assistants.
+A surgeon will consult with them and determine the course of action.
 He will then discuss with you in depth whether or not your condition would likely improve with surgery, and make sure you have a thorough and honest understanding of your condition and treatment.

 What should I bring to my first appointment?

 You should also bring your insurance cards, a photo ID, any co-pay required by your insurance, a referral if required by your insurance, and any copies or CDs of imaging, such as x-rays CT scans, or MRIs if you’ve had the within the past year.